TBD54566975/ftl/CONTRIBUTING.md

 $ ftl dev ./examples/echo ./examples/time
 ```

-You can then the console can be viewed at `http://localhost:8892`
+You can then view the console at `http://localhost:8892`

 ## Best practices